Cray-HPE/docs-csm/install/prepare_site_init.md

 1. (Optional) Configure PowerDNS zone transfer and DNSSEC.
 See the [PowerDNS Configuration Guide](../operations/network/dns/PowerDNS_Configuration.md) for more information.

-   * If zone transfer is to be configured review `customizations.yaml` and ensure the `primary_server`, `secondary_servers`, and `notify_zones` values are set correctly.
+   - If zone transfer is to be configured, then review `customizations.yaml` and ensure that the `primary_server`, `secondary_servers`, and `notify_zones` values are set correctly.

-   * If DNSSEC is to be used then add the desired keys into the `dnssec` SealedSecret.
+   - If DNSSEC is to be used, then add the desired keys into the `dnssec` SealedSecret.

 1. (Optional) Configure Prometheus SNMP Exporter.